arieivs/42/2_server/README.md

 There are still a few things to consider in order to run our container with or without autoindex.
 * Remove the default index page, ```index.nginx-debian.html```
 * Figure out how to change the ```autoindex on``` to ```autoindex off``` (and vice-versa) in the Nginx config file.
 I've seen two different approaches:
 	* Create two separate Nginx files and copy only the appropriate one.
-An environment variable may come in handy (as well as a bash script)
+An environment variable may come in handy
-	* Change the content of the Nginx file with a bash script In both cases you can easily run the script while your container is running.
+	* Change the content of the Nginx file with a bash script

+In both cases you can easily run the script while your container is running.
 TODO: FIGURE THIS OUT